Check your pedigrees on line with the KC to see if any of the dogs in your pedigree have been screened

 IF YOU HAVE ANY OF THE FOLLOWING DOGS IN YOUR PEDIGREES PLEASE GET YOUR DOG MRI'D UNDER THE BVA SCHEME SO THE TEST RESULTS WILL BE ADDED TO THE KC WEB SITE JUST LIKE BELOW

-I have stopped using UK lines because of affected dogs from the UK being high percentage.
+2012 onwards I stopped using the UK lines i had from these affected kennels because of affected dogs from the UK being high percentage with this condition and behind all the uk show and pet lines.

 So far 5 current breeding and show poms from my kennel have been MRI'd and all are clear with NO CM or SM.
 You can see some of their pedigrees here listed with their owners and you should contact them if you need to the paperwork as it is not mine to share their details.